 “You can train on any fingerboard with a force plate,” says Bourassa-Moreau of the carryable Entralpi Force Plate.
 “You can make complex climbing specific analysis and trainings from simple setups.”

-Similar in concept to the Entralpi Force Plate is the Ex Surgo gStrength.
+Similar in concept to the Entralpi Force Plate is the Exsurgo gStrength.
 While the force plate takes measurements when stood upon, the gStrength clips in to two points allowing to measure pulls on a Tension Block, Tension Flashboard, or similar product.
 The gStrength can also be used for deadlifting.
-The gStrength provides 10 measurements per second.
-While less than the Entralpi, the gStrength can be used with a wider variety of training tools with it's clip-in point.
+The gStrength takes measurements every 12 milliseconds, which works out to 83 samples per second.
 How long does it take for you to reach your max finger pulling strength?
 Knowing your finger’s explosive strength can help design hangboard workouts that target faster force production.
 The idea being that you want to grab climbing holds as fast as possible with as much immediate, maintainable strength as possible.

 “As climbing grows, we’re gonna see a tighter integration of tech and this is one step in that direction,” said Donn Goodhew, a Bay Area climber who also took load sensors and applied them to his finger boards.
 His garage set-up has allowed him to quantify how hard of a fingerboard workout he is doing based on his previously tested maximum effort.